 Individual and Group Lessons – Each student receives a weekly private lesson and a group lesson.
-My studio has group class on Tuesday afternoons.
-My available times for individual lessons are listed on the studio’s google calendar, available here.
+My studio has group class on Wednesday afternoons at Cincinnati Music Academy.
+For available times for individual lessons, please contact me.

 Illness Policy – I know how much your child will enjoy coming to lessons and never want to miss a day, however, in the event that you or your child becomes sick, please keep them home until symptoms are improved at least 24 hours.
 Children are unable to benefit from education and may infect others.
 I ask that you adhere very strictly to this policy in order to keep myself and other students who visit the studio healthy.

 Cancellations – I will reschedule any lessons that I miss for any reason.
 I will attempt to reschedule any lessons that the student misses due to a legitimate reason such as illness or a conflict with school events.
 Please give me 24-hrs notice in such events.
 For missed lessons, we have a couple options:

 - Schedule a make-up lesson.